aanker/xwordlist/docs/resources.md

 In general, it is good to test the content before you turn it into a word list.
 To do this, first run `xwordlist` without the options for `convert`, `strip`, `dedupe`, `alphabetize` and `case`.
 After being certain that the content you are pulling makes sense for your word list, run it again with all options and you will have a word list.

-### Reference Sites
+We will be adding more sites over time, don’t hesitate to drop us a line if you are interested in a particular site.

+*  [Fandom](/recipes/fandom) - Pull reference text, tables of data and other information from the largest collection of fan specific wikis
+*  [IMDB](/recipes/imdb) - Get filmography and biographical data on actors, directors and other movie and television creators
+*  [LyricsFreak](/recipes/lyrics-freak) - Get lists of songs and the lyrics of most well-known musicians
+*  [SongLyrics](/recipes/song-lyrics) - Get lists of songs and the lyrics of most well-known musicians
 *  [Wikipedia](/recipes/wikipedia) - Pull reference text, tables of data, lists of collaborators and other information from Wikipedia

-### Song Lyric Sites

-*  [SongLyrics](/recipes/song-lyrics) - Get lists of songs and the lyrics of most well-known musicians
-*  [LyricsFreak](/recipes/lyrics-freak) - Get lists of songs and the lyrics of most well-known musicians

-### Movie and Television Sites

-*  [IMDB](/recipes/imdb) - Get filmography and biographical data on actors, directors and other movie and television creators

 ## Legal Disclaimer